awsdocs/aws-secrets-manager-docs/doc-source/best-practices.md

 1. Open an Administrator command prompt \(**Run as administrator**\)\.

-1. Choose the icon in the upper left on the title bar, and then choose **Properties**\.
+1. Choose the icon in the upper left , and then choose **Properties**\.

 1. On the **Options** tab, set **Buffer Size** and **Number of Buffers** both to **1**, and then choose **OK**\.

-1. Whenever you have to type a command that you don't want in the history, immediately follow it with one other command, such as:
+1. Whenever you have to type a command you don't want in the history, immediately follow it with one other command, such as:

    ```
    echo.
    ```

-   This ensures that the sensitive command is flushed\.
+   This ensures you flush the sensitive command\.

-For the Windows Command Prompt shell, you can download the [SysInternals SDelete](https://docs.microsoft.com/en-us/sysinternals/downloads/sdelete) tool, and then use commands that are similar to the following:
+For the Windows Command Prompt shell, you can download the [SysInternals SDelete](https://docs.microsoft.com/en-us/sysinternals/downloads/sdelete) tool, and then use commands similar to the following:

 ```
 C:\> echo.
 2> secret.txt                                                                       # Creates an empty file